Yelp/elastalert/docs/source/elastalert.rst

 ``es_password``: Optional; basic-auth password for connecting to ``es_host``.

 ``rules_folder``: The name of the folder which contains rule configuration files.
-ElastAlert will load all files in this folder that end in .yaml.
+ElastAlert will load all files in this folder, and all subdirectories, that end in .yaml.
 If the contents of this folder change, ElastAlert will load, reload or remove rules based on their respective config files.

-``scan_subdirectories``: If true, ElastAlert will recursively scan ``rules_folder`` for yaml files to load as rules.
-If false, only the files in that directory will be loaded.
-This defaults to false.

 ``run_every``: How often ElastAlert should query Elasticsearch.
 ElastAlert will remember the last time it ran the query for a given rule, and periodically query from that time until the present.
 The format of